Wasabi-Bytes/AI-Modeling-of-F1-Driver-Pace-in-an-Equal-Car-Scenario/README.md

 **What if every F1 driver raced in the same car?**
 This project estimates their **true pace** by stripping away constructor advantage.
-We model driver performance relative to teammates, aggregate across races, and simulate equal-car outcomes.

 ---